What is Vendor Relationship Management?

 Vendor Onboarding

-• Streamlines the process of adding new vendors and compliance with company policies and regulatory requirements.
+• Simplify the process of adding new vendors while ensuring compliance with company policies and regulations.

 Vendor Contract Management

-• Ensures that all contractual obligations are met and documented.
+• Ensure all contract obligations are met and properly documented.

-• Maintaining organized records of vendor contracts, terms, and critical dates to ensure compliance and facilitate renewals or negotiations.
+• Keep organized records of vendor contracts, terms, and important dates to stay compliant and manage renewals or negotiations smoothly.

 Vendor Performance Monitoring

-• Tracks vendor performance against predefined metrics and service level agreements (SLAs).
+• Monitor vendor performance based on set metrics and service level agreements (SLAs).

 Vendor Risk Management